mainsail-crew/mainsail/CONTRIBUTING.md

 # Mainsail Contributing Guide

 Hi!
-I'm really excited that you are interested in contributing to Vue.js.
+I'm really excited that you are interested in contributing to Mainsail.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Code of Conduct](https://github.com/meteyou/mainsail/.github/CODE_OF_CONDUCT.md)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)